infinispan/infinispan-quickstart/Readme.md

 Infinispan CDI Quickstart
 =========================

+For further details about the CDI integration module look at https://docs.jboss.org/author/display/ISPN/CDI+Support

 ###Deploy the application with the JBoss AS Maven plugin

 * Package the application with `mvn clean package`